See Scotland’s most beautiful city in all its Medieval, Gothic, and Georgian glory

 Georgian grandeur and Victorian vivacity: where to stay in Edinburgh

 When it comes to boutique hotels in Edinburgh, it’s a choice between two sets of trendy twin townhouses:

-Thoughtful touches like in-room homemade shortbread await guests at The Dunstane Houses.
+Thoughtful touches like in-room homemade shortbread await guests at The Roseate Edinburgh.

-The Dunstane Houses…Two meticulously restored Victorian townhouses – just across the street from each other with complimentary parking – come together to create a homely haven of freestanding bath tubs and heritage tweeds, blending the natural beauty of the Orkney Isles with the neoclassical design of Old Town Edinburgh.
-Four-legged friends are welcome to stay in selected rooms at Hampton House, while grown-ups will be spoilt for choice at the Ba’Bar, where you can sample some of the finest spirits in Scotland from the vintage whisky cabinet and extensive gin menu.
+The Roseate Edinburgh…Two meticulously restored Victorian townhouses – just across the street from each other with complimentary parking – come together to create a homely haven of freestanding bath tubs and heritage tweeds, blending the natural beauty of the Orkney Isles with the neoclassical design of Old Town Edinburgh.
+Four-legged friends are welcome to stay in selected rooms at Hampton House, while grown-ups will be spoilt for choice at the bar, where you can sample some of the finest spirits in Scotland from the vintage whisky cabinet and extensive gin menu.

 Nira Caledonia…Bright and airy suites flooded with light from floor-to-ceiling sash windows await guests staying within the eclectically-filled walls of these twin Georgian townhouses, perfectly positioned in the heart of Edinburgh’s New Town.